 Her or his Curriculum Vitae

-A brief statement describing the anticipated degree program
+A brief statement describing the student’s anticipated research program and timetable.

 These coursework requirements must be completed before taking the preliminary examination.

 Research experience is required during Stages I/II of the doctoral program.
 In order to obtain academic credit for research-related field or laboratory activity, students must register for at least one credit hour of IB 590 each semester.